habibmy/electric-bill-bot/readme.md

 # Electric Bill Fetcher

 This script fetches Electric Bill for South Bihar and North Bihar Power Distrbution Company customers and send it to your telegram account.
+_Now it will also send bill details with pdf as caption._

+### To Do

+- [ ] Add More notification destination
+- [ ] Add option to fetch details for mutiple Consumers

 ### Getting Started